-- (1) is "Funded directly by the State" as defined in this Section; or - (2) receives "State financial assistance" as defined in this Section. - (ccc) "State supported program" means any program or activity which that receives Sstate support, in whole or in part. - (ddd) "Stereotype" means a belief about a person's appearance or behavior, gender roles, gender expression, or gender identity, or other roles, expressions or identities, or about an individual's ability or inability to perform certain kinds of work or to participate in or benefit from programs or activities, or receive health or other services, based on a myth, bias or prejudice, assumption, social expectation, convention, statistical probabilities, or generalization about the individual or about other persons in a protected class. - (eee) "Transgender" is a general term that refers to a person whose gender identity differs from the person's sex assigned at birth.
-A transgender person may or may not have a gender expression that is different from the social expectations of the sex assigned at birth.
-A transgender person may or may not identify as "transsexual." - (fff) "Transitioning" is a process some transgender people go through to begin living as the gender with which they identify, rather than the sex assigned to them at birth.
-This process may include, changes in name and pronoun usage, facility usage, participation in a covered entity's sponsored activities (e.g., sports teams, team-building projects, or volunteering), or undergoing hormone therapy, surgeries, or other medical procedures. - (ggg) "Ultimate beneficiary" means a person identified in Government Code Section 11135 in a protected class who receives, applies for, participates in, or benefits from, or is unlawfully deterred or excluded from benefiting from, full and equal access to the benefits of, or employment with, or is subjected to discrimination under a program activity or service that is conducted, operated or administered by any covered entity. receiving or applying for, the benefits of, or employment under a program of activity which receives State support.

-- (hhh) "Video remote interpreting" ("VRI") service means an interpreting service that uses video conference technology over dedicated lines or wireless technology offering high-speed, wide-bandwidth video connection that delivers high-quality video. - (iii) "Wheelchair" means a manually-operated or power-driven device designed primarily for use by an individual with a mobility disability for the main purpose of indoor or of both indoor and outdoor locomotion.
+- (1) is "Funded directly by the State" as defined in this Section; or - (2) receives "State financial assistance" as defined in this Section. - (ccc) "State supported program" means any program or activity which that receives Sstate support, in whole or in part. - (xx) "Stereotype" means a belief about a person's appearance or behavior, gender roles, gender expression, or gender identity, or other roles, expressions or identities, or about an individual's ability or inability to perform certain kinds of work or to participate in or benefit from programs or activities, or receive health or other services, based on a myth, bias or prejudice, assumption, social expectation, convention, statistical probabilities, or generalization about the individual or about other persons in a protected class. - (yy) "Transitioning" is a process some transgender people go through to begin living as the gender with which they identify, rather than the sex assigned to them at birth.
+This process may include, changes in name and pronoun usage, facility usage, participation in a covered entity's sponsored activities (e.g., sports teams, team-building projects, or volunteering), or undergoing hormone therapy, surgeries, or other medical procedures. - (zz) "Ultimate beneficiary" means a person identified in Government Code Section 11135 in a protected class who receives, applies for, participates in, or benefits from, or is unlawfully deterred or excluded from benefiting from, full and equal access to the benefits of, or employment with, or is subjected to discrimination under a program activity or service that is conducted, operated or administered by any covered entity. receiving or applying for, the benefits of, or employment under a program of activity which receives State support. - (aaa) "Video remote interpreting" ("VRI") service means an interpreting service that uses video conference technology over dedicated lines or wireless technology offering high-speed, wide-bandwidth video connection that delivers high-quality video.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 11000, 11135, 11139.5, Government Code.
-11136, 11137, 11139, 11139.8, 12901, 12903, 12926, 12926.1,12940, and 12960, Government Code.
+Reference: Sections 11135, 11139.5, Government Code.
+11136, 11137, 11139, 11139.8, 12901, 12903, 12926, 12926.1, 12940, and 12960, Government Code.